 The Best Fish Finger Sandwich

-- Top each sandwich with the remaining tartare sauce, the sliced gherkins and finish with the other two slices of bread.1 gherkins
+- Top each sandwich with the remaining tartare sauce, the slices of 1 Gherkins and finish with the other two slices of bread.

 - You can either use frozen fish fingers, or make your own using our recipe.
 Mix things up a bit and use salmon to make fish fingers.